 VOCABULARY LINKED TO ACADEMIC ACHIEVEMENT

-As noted by education professor Vicki Jacobs in her eBook, Vocabulary: Foundations of Literacy I, researchers Bromley (2007) and Graves (2008) found that vocabulary knowledge accounts for much of a student’s verbal aptitude, and that a student’s verbal prowess is a strong predictor of K–12 academic achievement.
+As noted by education professor Vicki Jacobs in her eBook, Vocabulary: The Foundation of Literacy, researchers Bromley (2007) and Graves (2008) found that vocabulary knowledge accounts for much of a student’s verbal aptitude, and that a student’s verbal prowess is a strong predictor of K–12 academic achievement.
 Furthermore, Bromley noted that 70–80% of reading comprehension is due to one’s vocabulary knowledge.

 Therefore, a critical aspect of teaching ELL students is teaching them vocabulary, and we have to find ways to inspire these students to learn all they can!